Sign up

 Key Takeaways

 The average GPA of admitted students at the University of Illinois at Urbana-Champaign (UIUC) is around 3.83, well above average.
 But that number alone doesn’t tell you how hard it is to get into UIUC.
-Thousands of students with perfect SAT scores, strong ACT scores, and top extracurriculars still face rejection.
-Why?
-Because meeting the UIUC GPA requirements is just one part of a much bigger picture.

 When it comes to admission to the University of Illinois Urbana-Champaign (UIUC), there’s no single cutoff—but the competition is intense.
-The average GPA of admitted students is 3.83, and to stand out among thousands of applicants, your grades and test scores must be well above average.
-UIUC also considers SAT and ACT scores, extracurriculars, and your academic program.
-For international applicants, having a comparable GPA Score and test scores is critical to qualify for full status admission.
+The average GPA of admitted students is 3.83, and to stand out among thousands of applicants, your grades and scores must be well above average.

 While the UIUC GPA requirements vary by college and major (like Gies College of Business or Grainger College of Engineering), here’s a quick breakdown of the minimum requirements and averages that affect your chance of getting into Illinois at Urbana-Champaign:

-Requirement Type | General UIUC Admission Criteria |
+Requirement TypeGeneral UIUC Admission Criteria

-Average GPA (Admitted Students) | 3.83 (Middle 50%) |
+Average GPA (Admitted Students)3.83 (Middle 50%)

-Minimum GPA Requirement | 3.0 (varies by college, program, and applicant type) |
+Minimum GPA Requirement3.0 (varies by college, program, and applicant type)

-Average SAT Score | 1290–1490 (Middle 50%) |
+Average SAT Score1290–1490 (Middle 50%)

-Average ACT Score | 28–34 (Middle 50%) |
+Average ACT Score28–34 (Middle 50%)

-SAT/ACT Requirement | Optional (students may submit either the SAT or ACT) |
+SAT/ACT RequirementOptional (students may submit either the SAT and ACT)

-International GPA Requirement | Comparable GPA for an international applicant (based on scale) |
+International GPA RequirementComparable GPA for an international applicant (based on scale)

-Graduate GPA Requirement | 3.0 in last two years of undergraduate study (Graduate College) |
+Graduate GPA Requirement3.0 in last two years of undergraduate study (Graduate College)

-Acceptance Rate | ~45% (varies by program and college) |
+Acceptance Rate~45% (varies by program and college)

-Competitive Programs | Gies Business, Grainger Engineering, College of Applied Health Sciences |
+Competitive ProgramsGies Business, Grainger Engineering, College of Applied Health Sciences

-Chance of Admission | Higher with strong GPA, test scores, and top-class academic profile |
+Chance of AdmissionHigher with strong GPA, scores, and top-class academic profile

 Remember: Even if you’re not at the top of your class or your GPA places you below average, other factors in your UIUC application—like essays, letters, and achievements can still increase your chances of getting into the University of Illinois at Urbana-Champaign.

-How Is GPA Calculated for UIUC Applications?
+How Is GPA Calculated for University of Illinois at Urbana-Champaign Applications?

 When applying to the University of Illinois Urbana-Champaign (UIUC), understanding how your GPA is calculated is essential especially if you’re aiming to meet the UIUC GPA requirements and stand out in a pool of accepted students.

-Whether you’re a high school senior, a transfer applicant, or an international student, your grade point average plays a crucial role in your admission decision, alongside your SAT or ACT scores, extracurriculars, and overall academic profile.
+Whether you’re a high school senior, a transfer applicant, or an international student, your grade point average plays a crucial role in your admission decision, alongside your SAT and ACT scores, extracurriculars, and overall academic profile.

 Weighted vs Unweighted GPA